damwhit/git_flow_class/README.md

 1. Person 1: Create a repo on Github with a README.
 Add Person 2 as a Collaborator.

-1. Person 1: Add the project to waffle.io

-1. Person 1: Add 2 issues to your waffleboard, one for Person 1, the other for Person 2.
+1. Extra Challenge(optional): Add 2 issues to your github issues, one for Person 1, the other for Person 2.

 1. Both: checkout a unique branch.